In Matthew 26 we meet a group of servant girls who confronted Peter about Jesus.

 Every story in the Bible is there for a reason.
 Every woman included in the Bible serves a purpose.
 Good or bad, we can learn from them and their interactions with others.
-Today we look at the servant girls who confronted Peter about his relationship with Jesus.
+Today we look at the servant girls in Matthew 26 who confronted Peter about his relationship with Jesus.

 Each gospel writer had to choose which stories to include in their telling of the life of Jesus.
 Oftentimes, what was important to one wasn’t included by the others.
 Today’s story of the servant girls and Peter was deemed important by all four gospel writers.
 They each share the incident but approach it from a different angle and include different details.

 Before His betrayal and arrest, Jesus had told the disciples that each of them would stumble that night because of Him.
 Peter argued, saying that he would never do such a thing, but Jesus assured him that by the time the rooster crowed that night, he would deny Jesus three times.
 Each of the gospel writers included their conversation.

 Jesus then went to pray at Gethsemane, was betrayed and arrested, and brought before the Sanhedrin.
 We’re told that all the disciples fled, but Peter and an unnamed disciple, assumed to be John, followed behind at a distance to see what was happening.

 John recounts how the unnamed disciple knew the High Priest so he was able to get into the courtyard.
 Then he talked to the servant girl who stood watch at the door and told her to let Peter in as well.